 The Cloaked Ascendancy isn’t hard, but in turn, it is really slow.
 It takes a long time to finish, but all you have to do each day are two short quests and a weekly every week.

 “A Weekly Ritual” from Kavatos Stormeye is your only weekly in the campaign.
 You will have the option to do three different instances, personally, I think the Gyrion is the easiest and fastest after you get the jump sequence down.
-If you can’t do the ritual on your own, there are almost always group forming to complete the different rituals.
-You have to complete each once, then you can pick whichever you like after that.
+If you can’t do the ritual on your own, there are almost always groups forming to complete the different rituals.
+You have to complete each one, then you can pick whichever you like after that.

 The daily is called “Mercantile Missions” and you will need to complete one other quest of your choice to complete “Mercantile Missions”.
 The easiest and fastest one is “Secure the Area” as you can quickly finish it while doing the Far Realm Ritual Heroic Encounters, which is the fastest way to complete “Mercantile Missions”.
 There are almost always groups running Heroic Encounters in the River District.